konstructio/kubefirst/docs/kubefirst/gitlab/vault.md

 ### Creating Kubernetes Secrets From Vault Secrets

-Now let's visit metaphor [external secrets definition] `/kubernetes/metaphor/external-secrets.yaml`.
-We can see here that we've defined an external-secrets manifest which will collect secrets from the vault path `secret/data/development/metaphor` (be mindful of the `/data/` that Vault imposes on your paths).
-It will take the values from those paths and produce a secret named metaphor-envs with a `secret-one` and `secret-two` derived from vault's `SECRET_ONE` and `SECRET_TWO` property.
+Now let's visit Metaphor [external secrets definition] `/kubernetes/metaphor/external-secrets.yaml`.
+We can see here that we've defined an external-secrets manifest which will collect secrets from the Vault path `secret/data/development/metaphor` (be mindful of the `/data/` that Vault imposes on your paths).
+It will take the values from those paths and produce a secret named metaphor-envs with a `secret-one` and `secret-two` derived from Vault's `SECRET_ONE` and `SECRET_TWO` property.

-> note: the below `<values>` are token values replaced via helm templating
+> Note: The below `<values>` are token values replaced via Helm templating.
 ```
 apiVersion: "kubernetes-client.io/v1"
 kind: ExternalSecret